 Ian Marchant talks about his new book A Hero for High Times which traces British counterculture from 1956 to 1994 and, complementing this, the Festival will screen three movies – Jean-Luc Godard’s hugely influential Breathless (1960), British crime drama Performance (1970) and Arthur Penn’s unforgettable action-crime caper Bonnie and Clyde (1967).

-An extraordinary talented artist line-up includes many Festival favourites alongside a number of gifted Presteigne débuts: Nightingale Quartet, Leonore Trio, Berkeley Ensemble, pianists Tim Horton, Anne Lovett and Timothy End, Benjamin Nabarro violin, Rachel Roberts viola, Gemma Rosefield cello, Rebecca Afonwy-Jones mezzo-soprano, Katherine Baker flute, actor Christopher Good, Greg Tassell tenor, Suzanne Kawalec harp, Laura Snowden guitar, the Sine Nomine International Touring Choir under director Susan Hollingworth and the critically-acclaimed Presteigne Festival Orchestra.
+An extraordinary talented artist line-up includes many Festival favourites alongside a number of gifted Presteigne débuts: Nightingale Quartet, Leonore Trio, Berkeley Ensemble, pianists Tim Horton, Anne Lovett and Timothy End, Benjamin Nabarro violin, Rachel Roberts viola, Gemma Rosefield cello, Rebecca Afonwy-Jones mezzo-soprano, Katherine Baker flute, actor Christopher Good, Greg Tassell tenor, Suzy Willison-Kawalec harp, Laura Snowden guitar, the Sine Nomine International Touring Choir under director Susan Hollingworth and the critically-acclaimed Presteigne Festival Orchestra.